megat69/ACPL/README.md

 - `>` : compares if superior
 - `<=` : compares if inferior or equal
 - `>=` : compares if superior or equal
-- `in` : compares if a string is inside another
+- `in` : compares if a string is inside another, or an element is iside a list.

 You can join more by typing :
 - `and`, if so, it will be true only if all conditions are true.
 - `or`, if so, it will be true if at least one of the conditions is true.

+Parenthesis are used for priority.

 The `<instructions>` can be whatever.